travelsoft-direct-connect/ndc-api-doc/10-order-cancel.md

 # OrderCancel operation
 {: .no_toc }
-The order cancel method allows to cancel/void an order in the airline system.
+The order cancel method allows to cancel/refund/void an order for all passengers in the airline system.
 The order reshop method must be called before to retrieve potential cancellation fee.

 ---------------------------------------